ColasNahaboo/mailpixtracker/README.md

 Note that the tracking is not foolproof.
 Most mailers nowadays prompt the user before loading images.

 ## Usage
 - Go to the script URL on your web server.
+E.g: `https://my.server.org/cgi-bin/mailpixtracker`
 - Create a new tracker.
 You will need one separate tracker (with a unique ID number) for each email, to track each email in a separate log.
 You can optionally add a meaningful name.
 - Mailpixtracker will then show you the log page for the tracker.
 You can edit its name and various notes at any time.
 - When composing your email, copy/paste into it the yellow highlighted HTML line at the top of the log page, via your installed browser extension or email software.